hakai-no-kami/ROSCH/docs/README.measurer.md

 ## 2. How to use

-$(TOPDIR)/measurer_rosch.yaml is listed ROS node informations.
+$(TOPDIR)/YAMLs/measurer_rosch.yaml is listed ROS node informations.
 Please change measurer_rosch.yaml.
-After that, please run nodes that you wrote in measurer_rosch.yaml.
+After that, please run ROS nodes that you wrote in measurer_rosch.yaml.
 Results is in ~/.ros/rosch/***

 Required ROS node information:

  * `nodename`: the name of ROS node
+ * `nodeindex`: the index of ROS node
  * `core`: if this node uses n cores, core is n.
  * `sub_topic`: topic for subscribe
  * `pub_topic`: topic for publish